Last Stop on the Night Train: Plot

 Two young women, Margaret and Lisa, are set to take the overnight train from Munich in Germany to stay with Lisa's parents in Italy for Christmas.
-They find the train is full and are forced to sit in the corridor.
-Meanwhile, two petty criminals, Blackie and Curly, also board the train as it is leaving Munich to escape from a pursuing policeman.
-The two thugs come across Margaret and Lisa, who help them hide from the ticket collector.
-Blackie then encounters an upper-class blonde older woman whom he attempts to molest in the toilets, only for her to seduce him aggressively.
-As Curly gets into a fight, the girls become increasingly wary of the two thugs' behaviour and make their way further down the train to escape them.
+However, the train is full and they are forced to sit in the corridor.
+Meanwhile, two petty criminals, Blackie and Curly, also board the train to escape from a pursuing policeman.
+They come across Margaret and Lisa, who help them hide from the ticket collector.
+Blackie then encounters an upper-class older woman whom he attempts to molest in the toilets, only for her to seduce him aggressively.
+As Curly gets into a fight, the girls become increasingly wary of the thugs' behaviour and go further down the train to escape them.

-Arriving in Innsbruck in Austria, the train is stopped and searched following a tip-off that a bomb is on board.
-The girls decide to call Lisa's parents to tell them of the delay but can't get through.
-Meanwhile, in Italy, her parents are preparing for Christmas and hosting a dinner party for their friends, where Lisa's father, a doctor, decries the growing violence in society.
-Back in Innsbruck, the girls board a different train which will take them directly to their destination.
-However, upon boarding the new train, they find it is old, run-down, and virtually empty.
-Finding a compartment in the last carriage, they settle down for their trip, happy to have seats at last, and begin to eat a packed lunch by candlelight.
+In Innsbruck in Austria, the train is stopped and searched following a tip-off that a bomb is on board.
+The girls call Lisa's parents to mention the delay but cannot get through.
+In Italy, her parents are preparing for Christmas and hosting a dinner party for their friends.
+In Innsbruck, the girls board another train that will take them directly to Italy.
+The new train is old, run-down, and virtually empty.
+Finding a compartment in the last carriage, they settle down for their trip and begin to eat a packed lunch by candlelight.

-As the train travels into the night, the girls are alarmed to discover that the two thugs and the blonde woman are on board as well, and the three soon force their way into the girls' compartment.
-Blackie and the blonde then engage in various lewd acts while taunting the girls.
+As the train travels into the night, the girls discover that the thugs and the older woman are on board.
+The three soon force their way into the girls' compartment.
+Blackie and the woman then engage in lewd acts while taunting the girls.
 Curly beats Margaret into submission and then forces Lisa to masturbate him.
-The blonde woman spots another passenger, a peeping tom watching them through the compartment window.
-Grabbing the man, the two thugs force him to rape Margaret, but they are distracted by Lisa vomiting, and he escapes.
+The woman spots another passenger, a voyeur watching them through the compartment window.
+Grabbing the man, the thugs force him to rape Margaret, but are distracted by Lisa vomiting, and he escapes.